 Need more information on how to improve cell phone reception and boost cellular signal?
 Well, you've come to the right place.
-The information we've compiled on this page is based on our conversations with carriers, antenna and phone manufacturer reps and engineers as well as our own customers.
+The information we've compiled is from carriers, antenna manufacturers and engineers.
+Also from results from our customers.
 You should have a pretty good idea of the best antenna for cell phone signal you need to boost cellular signal after reading this page.